Instabug/Instabug-Flutter/README.md

 ## Integration

-Creating a Flutter app on the Instabug dashboard isn't possible yet.
-Create a React Native app instead.
+Creating a Flutter app on the Instabug dashboard isn't possible yet.Therfore, create a React Native app instead.

 ### Installation